 Plenty of research has gone into how to overcome land degradation.
 Some involve simple management practices, while other methods involve use of sophisticated technologies.
-Let’s take a look at the most popular and effective methods to overcome land degradation…
+Let’s take a look at 10 effective methods to overcome land degradation.

 - The first and the most important step is to reduce all activities that cause land degradation in the first place.
 This includes deforestation, overgrazing, improper agricultural activities, mining, etc. Simply reducing the extent of these activities will prevent further land degradation.

 - Since soil erosion is seen as the largest cause of land degradation, efforts should be made to prevent this.
 This is just as well; soil is effectively a non-renewable resource and takes thousands of years to replenish.
 There are many ways in which soil erosion can be prevented-

 1. Afforestation- Areas prone to soil erosion can be planted with trees; especially trees that have a high root-shoot ratio and show high soil binding capacity.
 In fact,it doesn’t just have to be trees.
 Degraded lands around you can be improved by creating lawns and planting small plants as well.
 The results will be the same.

 2. Reforestation- The difference is that here, we are regrowing a previously deforested area.
 This can recover land productivity before it is completely lost.

 3. Restoration- Degraded lands need to be restored or reclaimed, in order to return it to a productive state.
 Restoring degraded land has a process we can follow, by which we can achieve this.